filswan/go-swan-client/README.md

 - [main].storage_server_type, it should be set to `ipfs server` see [Configuration](#Configuration)
 - [ipfs_server].download_url_prefix, see [Configuration](#Configuration)
 - [sender].output_dir, only used when -out-dir is omitted in command, see [Configuration](#Configuration)

+**Files updated after this step:**
+- car.csv: car file url will be updated on the original one
+- car.json: car file url will be updated on the original one

 ## Create A Task
 :bell: This step is necessary for both public and private tasks.
 You can choose one of the following 3 options.